petramello/droneDaMontanha/README.md

 📑 **About**

-The website presents Samuel Oscar's services and prortfolio as Drone da Montanha CEO with the intent to increase her professional exposure and reach more clients.
+The website presents Samuel Oscar's services and portfolio as Drone da Montanha CEO with the intent to increase her professional exposure and reach more clients.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 <br>
 <br>